produceconsumerobot/ArduinoscopeViewer/ArduinoscopeViewer/README.txt

 *** ArduinoscopeViewer ****

-Written for use with Arduinoscope logger.
+Written for use with ArduinoscopeStreamer.

 Requires:
 arduinoscope - http://arduinoscope.googlecode.com/files/processing-arduinoscope.zip